 Maintenance of Healing of Erosive Esophagitis

-Adults: The usual dose is 40 mg once daily.
+Adults: The recommended dose is 40 mg once a day.

-What are possible food and drug interactions associated with Protonix?If Protonix is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Protonix with ampicillin antibiotics, atazanavir, iron supplements, ketoconazole, nelfinavir, or warfarin.
+What are the possible food and drug interactions associated with this medication?If Protonix is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your healthcare provider before combining Protonix with the following: ampicillin, atazanavir, digoxin, iron-containing products, ketoconazole, methotrexate, nelfinavir, or warfarin.

-How should I store Protonix?Store at room temperature.
+How should I store this medication?Store at room temperature.